bede/hostile/README.md

 **Long reads (Minimap2)**

-- `-x map-ont`: (default; explicit)
+- `-x map-ont`: (default; implicit)
 - `--secondary no`: disable secondary alignments

 **Custom parameters**

 Should you wish to override Hostile's alignment parameters, you may do so by passing custom `--aligner-args` to `hostile clean`.
 For short reads, e.g.  `--aligner-args \"--sensitive-local\"` increases host depletion at the expense of false positives.
 For long reads, e.g. `--aligner-args \"-m 30\"` has a similar effect.
+As of version 2.0.2, it is possible to change Minimap's alignment preset from the default map-ont using `--aligner-args`.

 *Using more sensitive alignment parameters dramatically increases false positive rate for some viral and bacterial genomes.
 For 2x150bp simulated viral RefSeq reads, the `--very-sensitive-local` Bowtie2 preset recommended by [Forbes et al. (2025)](https://www.biorxiv.org/content/10.1101/2025.03.21.644587v1) increases false positive rate by 42x to 0.2% overall for a complex bacterial metagenome in my testing.
-Proceed with caution when applying these presets as some taxa are affected more than others.*
+Proceed with caution when applying these presets.*